Gallotia goliath: Classification

 Prehistoric Gallotia remains have been assigned to the taxa G. maxima and G. goliath, the former supposedly occurring only on Tenerife, the latter on several islands.
 It was eventually determined, however, that G. maxima is a junior synonym of G. goliath, and that the latter was close to the El Hierro giant lizard (Gallotia simonyi); supposed goliath specimens from El Hierro, La Gomera, and La Palma (from the Cuevas de los Murciélagos) are probably just extremely large individuals of, respectively, the El Hierro, La Gomera (Gallotia bravoana) and La Palma (Gallotia auaritae) giant lizards.
 Based on DNA sequence analysis of mummified remains, G. goliath is a valid species that probably was restricted to Tenerife, and apparently was closer to the Tenerife speckled lizard (Gallotia intermedia) than to the El Hierro giant lizard.

 Characteristics

 G. goliath was the largest reptile in the Canary Islands, reaching a length of 120 to 125 cm but based on the finding of a 13.5 cm skull in 1952, there could have been even larger specimens.
 These giant lizards inhabited the coastal lowlands of the island.

+Palaeobiology

+Palaeoecology

+Paired analysis of the δ^{13}C and δ^{15}N analysis of G. goliath indicates that it was omnivorous and that it mostly consumed carbon that was ultimately derived from C_{3} plants.
+Although the two had similar diets, the δ^{13}C and δ^{15}N values of G. goliath also differed slightly from the Tenerife giant rat with which it coexisted, an isotopic sign of niche partitioning.